-This document will explain how to set up a regular export of admin activity in an organization.
+This document explains how to set up a regular export of admin activity in an organization.
 By leveraging the

-sdm audit functionality, we'll retrieve a list of activities every five minutes and write them to a JSON file.
+sdm audit functionality, you retrieve a list of activities every five minutes and write them to a JSON file.
 A separate tool can then import these files into a log aggregator or SIEM.

 We recommend creating a new Linux system user with restricted permissions to run the audit.
-In this example, we'll use
+In this example, we use

 sdm.
 Download and install the Linux SDM client.